Skip to content

 What is onboarding and why does it matter?

 It’s more important than ever to make sure staff are happy.
-Staff who are interested, personally invested and feel valued at work are more likely to stay longer and perform better.
+If they’re excited, personally invested, and feel valued at work, they’re more likely to stay longer and perform better.
+It can also help you to build trust with them.

 1) Break out the binders